0xyanc/is-case-study/README.md

 * All available cities are stored in CityEnum, a 404 Not Found will be returned a requested city does not exist in the enum

 ### Tests
-* Minimal unit tests are written to test the functionalities but it is nowhere near enough
+* Minimal unit tests are written to test the functionalities but it is not near enough for an actual project
 * A Postman collection is used for a scripted set of API requests

 ## Improvements